-- 100% equity financed land bank Key advantage of the Group is the extensive land bank with development projects for the next 5-10 years in prime locations. - Wide range of real estate types The Group covers different segments by developing residential complexes, retail (commercial and offices) and hotels. - Focus on value chain's key activities Pro Kapital focuses on acquiring land plots (project planning and execution), as well as their management and sales of the real estate. - Well-known Pro Kapital brand and quality real estate enables reputable tenants as well as globally operating companies and tourists as hotel guests ensuring a high utilization rate. - Direct sales to key clientele Group's key clientele include leading European retail players and residential home buyers as well as real estate funds. - Hotels to be exited in the future The hotels represent a non-core business function and the Group has stated that they will be managed until sold at an attractive opportunity.
+- 100% equity financed land bank Key advantage of the Group is the extensive land bank with development projects for the next 5-10 years in prime locations. - Wide range of real estate types The Group covers different segments by developing residential complexes, retail (commercial and offices) and a hotel. - Focus on value chain's key activities Pro Kapital focuses on acquiring land plots (project planning and execution), as well as their management and sales of the real estate. - Well-known Pro Kapital brand and quality real estate enables reputable tenants as well as globally operating companies and tourists as hotel guests ensuring a high utilization rate. - Direct sales to key clientele Group's key clientele include leading European retail players and residential home buyers as well as real estate funds. - Hotel to be exited in the future Hotels represent non-core business function in the Group.
+Tallinn and Riga hotels were exited in 2017.
+The German hotel will be managed until sold at an attractive opportunity.